puppetlabs/puppetlabs-kubernetes/REFERENCE.md

 Data type: `Optional[String]`

 The release name for the APT repo for the Kubernetes packages.
-Defaults to 'kubernetes-${facts.os.distro.codename}'
+Defaults to '/' (flat repository)

 Default value: `$kubernetes::kubernetes_apt_release`